local-projects/ofxOpenVRTracker/README.md

 ##### Build Instructions

 1. Create an Openframeworks project using the Project Generator.
 2. Open the Visual Studio solution file.
-If *libs/OpenVR/samples* has been included, remove it from the solution explorer.
-This "samples" folder should not be included.
+Under the *Property Manager*, add the property sheet `ofxOpenVRTracker.props` to all configurations.
-3. Program your application, following the usage exemplified in the *example_app* provided.
+3. Program your application, following the usage exemplified in the *example* provided.
 4. Compile your application.